ACH payment processing: How small businesses can pay and get paid faster

 How ACH payments benefit small businesses

-• The fee for an ACH transfer is typically either a flat fee of $0.20 to $1.50 or a percentage fee of up to 1.5%, whereas the typical credit card processing fees can be up to 3.5%.
+• Low transaction fees: The cost of an ACH transfer is typically either a flat fee of $0.20 to $1.50 or a percentage fee of up to 1.5%.
+In comparison, credit card processing fees can reach 3.5%, so you’ll keep more of your money by using ACH payments.

 How ACH processing works

-3. The client provides their bank account number and their bank’s routing number, then authorizes a transfer.
+2. The client provides their bank account number and routing number, then authorizes a transfer.

-7. The ACH operator sorts the batch and makes the deposit available to the recipient’s bank.
+5. The ACH operator sorts the batch of payments, sending the deposit to your bank.

 How long do ACH payments take?